Parking Information 2022

 - Spaces within a 5–7 minute walk for faculty and staff.

 - To keep fire lanes clear at all times.

 - To provide a safe environment by prohibiting parking on sides of roads, walkways and lawns.

 - To administer all parking regulations through fair, direct and unbiased procedures.

 - Students are not allowed to regularly use vehicles registered to Middlebury College employees without registering the vehicle as a student vehicle and paying the appropriate fee.

 - The College does not permit student-aid funds to be used to subsidize motor vehicle expenses.

-- All vehicles must be registered with the Department of Public Safety and the Access and Parking Office and display a valid permit.
+- All vehicles must be registered with the Department of Public Safety and display a valid permit.

 - Vehicles must be parked in designated parking areas in accordance with the displayed parking decal and the parking rules.
 Parking spaces are marked with paint, if there are no painted lines, it is not a parking space.
 The only exception are gravel parking lots.
 The parking rules and regulations are in effect at all times throughout the year to include summer, all breaks, weekends and holidays.
-The person who registers the vehicle for campus parking is responsible for all operation of the vehicle on campus.
+The person to whom the parking permit is issued shall be responsible for any violations involving the vehicle.

 - The Department of Public Safety has the responsibility of enforcing campus parking regulations on a 24-hour, 365 days a year basis.